 Visteon has adopted stock ownership guidelines for executives of the Company at or above Senior Vice President, which includes all NEOs.
 The goal for these executives is to own common stock worth three-to-six times their salary.
 Effective January 1, 2018, the Committee implemented a retention requirement until the multiple of salary threshold is met.
 All executives subject to the stock ownership guidelines must retain 50% of net shares which vest from RSUs and PSUs and 50% of the shares remaining after the payment of option exercise prices and any taxes owed.
 The value of actual shares owned and unvested RSUs are used to determine whether the guidelines have been met; unexercised stock options and PSUs are not included.
-As of December 31, 2021 Messrs.
-Lawande and Vallance had satisfied the ownership guidelines while all others continue to be subject to the retention requirement.
-The stock ownership guidelines are as follows:

-- Chief Executive Officer six times (6x) base salary; and - Executive and Senior Vice Presidents three times (3x) base salary.
+As of December 31, 2022 Messrs.
+Lawande, Rouquet, Vallance and Pynnonen had satisfied the ownership guidelines while Ms. Trecker continues to be subject to the retention requirement.
+The stock ownership guidelines are six times (6x) base salary for the Chief Executive Officer and three times (3x) base salary for the Executive and Senior Vice Presidents.